-Actio Action 2021/22- 24/25 2025/26- 28/29 2029/ 30+ 1.1 Update CBD Parking Strategy. (short term) \checkmark 1.2 Develop a Transport and Mobility Plan and review Local Environmental Plan (LEP) to ensure alignment (short term) ~ 1.3 Advocate the prompt delivery of the South-West rail line extension from Leppington to Western Sydney International Airport, with a terminal interchange at Western Sydney International Airport (short term) ~ 1.4 Advocate a fast rail service to the Liverpool City Centre from Sydney CBD, and enhanced integration with future rail links (short term) ~ 1.5 Advocate a Western Sydney Aerotropolis/Airport stop on any future high speed rail network (short term) \checkmark 1.6 Work with Transport for NSW (TfNSW) to bring forward extension of the Sydney Metro City and Southwest and investigate a preferred alignment (short term planning, with delivery in the long term) ~ ~ 1.7 Upgrade Edmondson Avenue from Fifteenth Avenue to Bringelly Road (medium term) ~ 1.8 Work with TfNSW on an extension of the T-way from Hoxton Park Road south to Edmondson Park Station (medium to long term) \checkmark \checkmark
+Actic on 2019/20- 2020/21 2021/22- 2028/29 2029/30+ 1.1 Update CBD Parking Strategy. (short term) \checkmark 1.2 Review and amend LEP to reflect outcomes of Transport and Traffic Study. (short term) \checkmark 1.3 Advocate the prompt delivery of the South-West rail line extension from Leppington to Western Sydney International Airport. (short term) \checkmark 1.4 Advocate a terminal interchange at Western Sydney International Airport (short term) \checkmark 1.5 Advocate a fast rail service to the Liverpool City Centre from Sydney CBD, and enhanced integration with future rail links. (short term) \checkmark 1.6 Advocate a Western Sydney Aerotropolis/Airport stop on future high speed rail network. (short term) \checkmark 1.7 Work with TfNSW to bring forward extension of Sydney Metro City and Southwest and investigate a preferred alignment. (short term planning, with delivery in the long term) ~ ✓ 1.8 Upgrade Edmondson Avenue from Fifteenth Avenue to Bringelly Road. (medium term) \checkmark 1.9 Work with Transport for NSW (TfNSW) on an extension of the T-way from Hoxton Park Road south to Edmondson Park Station. (medium term) \checkmark 1.10 Investigate extension of the FAST Corridor to Holsworthy Station. (short term planning, with delivery in the long term) \checkmark \checkmark